micro-FPGA/FTDI-Tools/docs/Clones.rst

 =============
 https://github.com/vidor-libraries/USBBlaster

-That is arduino code emulation FT245 - this is violation of FTDI licenses too
+That is arduino code emulating FT245 (also emulation USB Blaster hardware) - this is violation of FTDI licenses too